gos-qs/python-guide/python-installation.md

 <br>

-**python is just a text interpreter, it requires no special compilation or IDE to write or run code**
+**pure python is just a text interpreter, it requires no special compilation or IDE to write or run code**

 <br>